The Scaling of Errors: Why Q3 Is Non-Negotiable

 Not all errors scale equally.
 Understanding the different mechanisms matters because they require different validation approaches.

 Logic errors are the hardest to catch because they require domain expertise, not just fact-checking.
 These are arguments that sound reasonable and read smoothly, but contain flawed reasoning underneath.
 The AI conflates correlation with causation.
 It generalises from an edge case to a universal principle.
 It takes an assumption and builds an entire argument on top of it without stating the assumption out loud.
 The reasoning is internally consistent, which is why it reads like truth.
-But it isn't sound.
+But it is not sound.

 Each type scales differently.
 Factual hallucinations spread fastest because they are easiest to repeat.
 Brand drift spreads slowly but reaches deeper into your identity.
 Logic errors spread furthest because they require expertise to identify.